 Too much passive voice, for example.
 Our first articles were guilty of this.

 It’s something you pick up from academia and the business world.
-Writing reports that force you to speculate, and not have a definite opinion without tons of evidence, which pushes you into using the passive voice.
+Writing reports that force you to speculate.
+To not have a definite opinion without tons of evidence, so you end up using the passive voice.
 But the passive voice means more words to make your point.
 This isn’t great for the reader.

 Opinions and actions are more interesting to read.
 Both work better in the active voice.

 Make concrete statements.
-Avoid cop-out phrasing, and get rid of it when you see it.
+Avoid cop-out phrases.
+Get rid of it unless you absolutely need it.

 We know we’re guilty of this.
 We often talk about “might be” this and “maybe that”.
 But these are cop-out phrases, not concrete statements.

 We’ve not completely purged ourselves of this bad writing habit, but we’re getting better.
-Our newer articles read better read than our older ones because of it.
+Our newer articles score better on readability because of it.